1. Compliance Manager

 Prosthodontists are doctors who replace missing teeth and other oral structures to correct deformations of the mouth and jaw.
 Often, this work involves installing crowns and bridges or fitting patients for dentures.
 Attention to detail and concern for others is critical when replacing teeth and installing oral structures, because any mistakes can cause pain and further damage.
 Patients depend on prosthodontists to fix, maintain, and improve basic oral functions like chewing and speaking.

 Becoming a prosthodontist is a long process.
 After receiving an undergraduate degree, candidates must complete dental school and residency, during which they need to pass additional board exams for state licensure.

 1. Judge, Magistrate Judge, or Magistrate

 Judges, magistrate judges, and magistrates sentence defendants in criminal cases and determine liability in civil cases.
 These legal arbiters are required to have immaculate attention to detail in order to fully and painstakingly review complex cases.
-They must also stay up-to-date on current on state and federal law and sentencing guidelines.
+They must also stay up-to-date and current on state and federal laws and sentencing guidelines.